 One of the key backbones of new credit scoring methods used by Fintech companies is alternative data.
-This information comes from different data sources, such as bank transactions, cell phones, real estate transactions, among others.
+This information comes from different data sources, such as bank transactions, cell phones, and real estate transactions.
 Given these new sources of information, alternative data requires specific technologies for its correct processing and to thus identify credit risks and obtain more accurate credit profiles.

 Unlike linear prediction models, machine learning allows for better and more accurate insights.
-These improvements are key to the development of credit scoring methods.
+These improvements are vital to the development of credit scoring methods.
 Some of its advantages include:

 Consequently, alternative credit scoring models differ from the traditional ones in two ways.
 The first is that technology enables financial intermediaries to collect and use more information.
-The second is the adoption of machine learning techniques that - in contrast to traditional models - allow the extraction of non-linear information from different variables, improving the predictive power of the model.
+The second is the adoption of machine learning techniques that - in contrast to traditional models - allow the extraction of non-linear information from different variables, improving the model's predictive power.

-Hand in hand with machine learning and artificial intelligence, these new risk prediction models provide Fintech companies the confidence to include a new range of clients that are reliable although currently excluded from the financial system.
-At Credolab we are committed to making credit available to worthy but overlooked people through our embedded credit scoring that uses alternative data.
-By giving businesses access to an untapped, highly-predictive source of behavioral data we make better credit scoring decisions and help include a whole new range of clients.
+Hand in hand with machine learning and artificial intelligence, these new risk prediction models provide Fintech companies with the confidence to include a new range of reliable clients, although currently excluded from the financial system.
+At Credolab, we are committed to making credit available to worthy but overlooked people through our embedded credit scoring that uses alternative data.
+By giving businesses access to an untapped, highly predictive source of behavioural data, we make better credit scoring decisions and help include a whole new range of clients.

 Taking into account the pace of technological advancements, the introduction of new credit scoring methods based on alternative data and machine learning is not only logical but foreseen.
-The use of artificial intelligence for improvement of credit scoring models is in its early stages, new challenges and opportunities remain to be discovered.
-A promising future is expected.
+The use of artificial intelligence to improve credit scoring models is in its early stages; new challenges and opportunities remain to be discovered.
+Nevertheless, a promising future is expected.